AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 _Last updated: May 13, 2020_

-As my career in the tech industry has progressed, I have tried out many different systems and ideas to continously improve myself and my craft.
+As my career in the tech industry has progressed, I have tried out many different systems and ideas to continuously improve myself and my craft.
 Some of these tools and approaches have stayed with me and become a critical part of my success.
 On this page, I will be assembling my favourite ideas for quick reference.
 This will be a living document, updated constantly as I continue to learn, reflect, and grow.

 I have divided the concepts into three sections: Principles, Mental Models, and Cookbook.
 You can think of the [Principles](#principles) as guides for action when faced with a problem.
 [Mental Models](#mental-models) are simplified models of reality that work well as lenses to apply to your thinking.
 [The Cookbook](#cookbook) is filled with recipes you can follow to debug problems common to developers.